danielbodnar/awesome-stars/README.md

 ## termux

+- [latestissue/AltaeraAI](https://github.com/latestissue/AltaeraAI) - A set of bash scripts to automate deployment of GGML/GGUF models [default: RWKV] with the use of KoboldCpp on Android - Termux
 - [noob-hackers/m-wiz](https://github.com/noob-hackers/m-wiz) - Install Metasploit And Repair Metasploit In Termux With Easy Steps
 - [termux/termux-app](https://github.com/termux/termux-app) - Termux - a terminal emulator application for Android OS extendible by variety of packages.
 - [htr-tech/nexphisher](https://github.com/htr-tech/nexphisher) - Advanced Phishing tool

 ## terraform

+- [devenes/devenes](https://github.com/devenes/devenes) - The best of me is yet to come ☁️🐧🐳☸️👾🐋
+- [Mostafa-wael/DevOps-Best-Resources-Compilation](https://github.com/Mostafa-wael/DevOps-Best-Resources-Compilation) - This is a compilation of the best resources and materials that I've used to get started in DevOps and cloud, as well as to prepare for interviews.
+- [johnbedeir/Devops-Tools-Documentation](https://github.com/johnbedeir/Devops-Tools-Documentation) - This Repository contains DevOps Projects and Tools Documentation step by step practice
+- [budtmo/docker-android](https://github.com/budtmo/docker-android) - Android in docker solution with noVNC supported and video recording
 - [ambujraj/ByteShare](https://github.com/ambujraj/ByteShare) - Large file sharing app [Community Edition]
 - [cytopia/docker-terragrunt](https://github.com/cytopia/docker-terragrunt) - Alpine-based multistage-build version of Terragrunt and Terraform for reproducible usage in CI
 - [devops-infra/docker-terragrunt](https://github.com/devops-infra/docker-terragrunt) - Dockerized framework with Terraform, Terragrunt, Python, Make, Docker, Git, and all needed components to easily manage cloud infrastructure.